You see the following error message when you try to play a game, movie, or music disc in your Xbox 360 console:

 If the problem happens only with game discs, try the following:

-If this solution resolves the problem, copy the content from the memory unit or flash drive to your hard drive (if you have one) and use another USB flash drive.
+If this solution resolves the problem, copy the content from the memory unit or flash drive to your hard drive (if you have one) or use a different USB flash drive.

 If you still can't play game discs, request a repair.